MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-vat-group.md

 ## <a name="understanding-the-vat-group-management-setup"></a>Understanding the GST/HST Group Management Setup

-The GST/HST group representative exposes an API that GST/HST group members can use to connect to their [!INCLUDE[prod_short](includes/prod_short.md)] tenant and submit tax returns.
-GST/HST group members will often use [!INCLUDE[prod_short](includes/prod_short.md)] in separate Azure Active Directory tenants.
-Therefore, more setup is needed to make a connection between the GST/HST group member and representative's [!INCLUDE[prod_short](includes/prod_short.md)].
+The GST group representative exposes an API that GST group members can use to connect to their [!INCLUDE[prod_short](includes/prod_short.md)] tenant and submit tax returns.
+GST group members will often use [!INCLUDE[prod_short](includes/prod_short.md)] in separate Azure Active Directory tenants.
+Therefore, more setup is needed to make a connection between the GST group member and representative's [!INCLUDE[prod_short](includes/prod_short.md)].

 GST/HST group members connect to the representative by calling a web service on the GST/HST group representative tenant.
 The caller must be authenticated using OAuth.
 When the GST Group Management extension is set up, you will be asked to authenticate to the GST/HST group representative to get and save an access token.
-This access token is used when submitting GST returns to the GST/HST group representative.
+This access token is used when submitting GST returns to the GST group representative.

-Authentication is handled by Azure Active Directory, so your setup must be made in the GST/HST group representative's Azure Active Directory to allow connections.
-An Azure Active Directory app registration must be configured with access to the GST/HST group representative's [!INCLUDE[prod_short](includes/prod_short.md)].
+Authentication is handled by Azure Active Directory, so your setup must be made in the GST group representative's Azure Active Directory to allow connections.
+An Azure Active Directory app registration must be configured with access to the GST group representative's [!INCLUDE[prod_short](includes/prod_short.md)].
 This is also true if the GST/HST group representative is using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises.
 Additionally, you must configure Single Sign-On if the GST/HST group representative is using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises.

 > [!NOTE]
 > For a limited time, authentication using a web service access key is also supported.
 For more information, see [Deprecated Features in 2021 release wave 1](/dynamics365/business-central/dev-itpro/upgrade/deprecated-features-w1#deprecated-features-in-2021-release-wave-1).

 ## <a name="requirements-for-authentication"></a>Requirements for Authentication
-When the GST/HST group representative is using [!INCLUDE[prod_short](includes/prod_short.md)] online or on-premises, GST/HST group members use Azure Active Directory to authenticate when they submit GST returns to the GST/HST group representative.
+When the GST group representative is using [!INCLUDE[prod_short](includes/prod_short.md)] online or on-premises, GST group members use Azure Active Directory to authenticate when they submit GST returns to the GST group representative.
 If the GST/HST group members are also using [!INCLUDE[prod_short](includes/prod_short.md)] online, the GST/HST group member can authenticate using the designated user credentials and the endpoint information.
 For more information, see [GST/HST Group Member Setup](ui-extensions-vat-group.md#vat-group-member-setup).

-GST/HST group members who have [!INCLUDE[prod_short](includes/prod_short.md)] on-premises must set up an app registration in Azure Active Directory for the GST/HST group representative's [!INCLUDE[prod_short](includes/prod_short.md)] tenant.
-The app registration will enable the GST/HST group representative's [!INCLUDE[prod_short](includes/prod_short.md)] online to authenticate the group member.
+GST group members who have [!INCLUDE[prod_short](includes/prod_short.md)] on-premises must set up an app registration in Azure Active Directory for the GST group representative's [!INCLUDE[prod_short](includes/prod_short.md)] tenant.
+The app registration will enable the GST group representative's [!INCLUDE[prod_short](includes/prod_short.md)] online to authenticate the group member.
 For more information, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).

 When you create the app registration in Azure Active Directory, you must specify the following.